Chart Color Schemes

 Cardigan lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Moving forward with demographic trends, exceptional growth is predicted over the period with the suburb expected to grow by 932 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.2% in total over the 17 years.
+However, natural growth and overseas migration also played positive roles in the population increase.
+AreaSearch projections for the Cardigan (SA2) are based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilizes the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Looking ahead, demographic trends suggest exceptional growth for the Cardigan (SA2), placing it in the top 10 percent of Australia's non-metropolitan areas.
+According to aggregated SA2-level projections, the area is expected to grow by 919 persons by 2041, reflecting an increase of approximately 3.1% over the 17-year period.

 Frequently Asked Questions - Population